NickReisenauer/Docusaurus/website/docs/udemy/jstcg-ms.md

 ### Setting up the Practice Project

-This project is a personal movie database where we can open a model and add a favorite with a title or image, and we can remove a movie by clicking on it.
+This project is a personal movie database where we can open a modal and add a favorite with a title or image, and we can remove a movie by clicking on it.

 ---

 ### Selecting the Modal and "Add" Button

+In this video, we selected our modal div and added a click listener.
+Inside our click listener for the modal div we set up a classList function to add a visible class to the modal so that it switches from display none to display block.

+---

+### Opening a Modal by Changing CSS Classes